americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

 #.
 When you have written or uploaded the Latex code you need, click **Save & Compile to edX XML** in the lower-left corner.

-   The component editor closes, and the unit page opens.
+   The component editor closes.
 You can see the way your LaTeX content looks.

    .. image:: ../Images/HTML_LaTeX_CompEditor.png
     :alt: Image of the LaTeX component